We're glad you found us!

 We think God made this part of the country flat so we can see the best sunrises and sunsets on the planet!
 If you're new to this part of the country, "Howdy!"

-We worship at 8:30 and 11:00 on Sunday mornings.
+We worship at 8:30 and 11:00 (8:30 and 10 am summer worship begins June 3rd) on Sunday mornings.
 The worship style is liturgical, and more can be found on our worship page about music, holy communion, and baptism.

 Feel free to dress up in suits and dresses or go casual.
 Several members wear suits all week long and they want to relax in jeans.
 God is concerned more about your heart than your dress.
 Keep the swimsuits at home, though!

 A Nursery is available for infants through 2 years old with CPR-trained staff ready to welcome your child.
 You'll receive a pager once you drop off your child to notify you if any help is needed.
 Once your child reaches three, we encourage you to let him/her join you in worship and begin to see how you practice your faith.
 We welcome squirminess in the pews.